revolut-engineering/revolut-merchant-api-integration-examples/README.md

 ## System Requirements

-- Node.js 10 or later
+- Node.js 10 or later.
-- MacOS, Windows (including WSL), and Linux are supported
+- MacOS, Windows (including WSL), and Linux are supported.

 ## Setup